Stonehill College Notice of Nondiscrimination

 Student Education Records

 The Family Educational Rights and Privacy Act (FERPA) afford eligible students certain rights with respect to their education records.
-(An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a post-secondary institution.)
+(An “eligible student” under FERPA is a student who is 18 years of age or older or who attends a post-secondary institution at any age.)
 These rights include:

 1. The right to inspect and review the student’s education records within 45 days after the day the College receives a request for access.
 A student should submit to the Registrar, dean, head of the academic department, or other appropriate official, a written request that identifies the record(s) the student wishes to inspect.
 The College official will make arrangements for access and notify the student of the time and place where the records may be inspected.
 If the records are not maintained by the school official to whom the request was submitted, that official shall advise the student of the correct official to whom the request should be addressed.